 It is quite logical to apply this definition to imaging systems, where C has units of bits/pixel.
 Signal power, S(f), and noise power, N(f), must be measured with care, which was traditionally difficult and error-prone because S(f) and N(f) had to be measured at separate locations.
 To make matters worse, most JPEG images from consumer cameras usually have nonuniform image processing (bilateral filtering) [10] that sharpens images near contrasty features such as edges (boosting high frequencies) but reduces noise elsewhere (lowpass filtering).
-This increases the measured information capacity while removing information.
+This can increase the measured information capacity while removing information.
+We can resolve this problem by calculating noise power N at the edge, where MTF (sharpness) is measured.

-Because nonuniform image processing is so commonly applied, it is highly desirable to measure signal and noise at the same location in the image, i.e., to measure noise in the presence of signal.
-This is what the new slanted-edge methods accomplish.
+Because nonuniform image processing is commonly applied, it is desirable to measure signal and noise at the same location in the image, i.e., to measure noise in the presence of signal.
+This is also convenient and reduces chances of errors in scaling.